jonkatz2/jonkatz2.github.io/_posts/2017-08-09-Dynamic-Icons-In-Shiny.md

 Here's the menu I have embedded in the sidebar of a "shinydashboard":
 ![](/assets/blog/dynamicIconsShiny/img/beforefilter.png)

-I've initialized the menu links with a default icon "fa fa-caret-right", and a series of conditionalPanels that expand when the link is clicked.
+I've initialized the menu links with a default icon "fa fa-caret-right" <i class="fa fa-caret-right"></i>, and a series of conditionalPanels that expand when the link is clicked.
 A typical way to do this would be to use the `shiny::actionLink()` function in the ui.R file:

 ```r